bitwalker/picosat_elixir/README.md

 ## Building on Windows

 Building on windows requires the Microsoft build tools (for C++/C) and `mix deps.compile` being run in a shell where the environment is set up correctly.
 This can be done by running the `vcvarsall.bat` script provided by the framework.
-The quickest way to get that is to paste this (replace the visual studio install path accordingly) into the `run` dialog (Win+R).
+The quickest way to get that is to paste this (replace the visual studio installation path accordingly) into the `run` dialog (<kbd>Win</kbd>+<kbd>R</kbd>).

 ```bat
 cmd /K "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" amd64
 ```

-Currently `mix compile` only succeeds on the 2nd run.
-That means `mix deps.compile` has to be run twice.

 ## License